SimulationEverywhere/cadmium-celldevs/visualization/README.md

 The parser generates 3 output files and stores them in the output_folder: options.json, simulation.json and transitions.csv.
 - "options.json" specifies different settings for the visualizer as the playback speed and the number of columns to draw, in order to see the output for the different ports.
 - "transitions.csv" holds the converted model output messages.
-- "simulation.json" contains" data regarding the type of model being executed, the size of the model and a palette field to colour the cell states.
+- "simulation.json" contains data regarding the type of model being executed, the size of the model and a palette field to colour the cell states.
 An example RGB palette is pre-loaded in the parser, but the user can replace it for the right colours to represent the states.

 Once the 3 files are generated, enter the visualizer site (https://staubibr.github.io/arslab-prd/app-simple/index.html), load the files in the visualizer with the "Load Simulation" button in the left, or just drag and drop the files in the center region of the screen, and press the wide "Load Simulation" button below.
 The cell layout for the simulation model and the playback controls should then be shown.